Click here for our calendar

 What is this I hear about Fiber Fairy Fridays?

 The Fiber Fairy visits on some, not all, Fridays with a special offer of some kind.
 Sarafina has different fiber to share with certain order specifications, it is always different and (hopefully!) fun.
 If you wish to participate in the future, go to our business Facebook page Sarafina Fiber Art on Facebook and "Like" it, then check in on Friday mornings for the offer.
-You can actually view this page even if you do not have a Facebook account!
-You put "FFF" in your order notes and make sure your order qualifies, and we send fiber goodies your way.
+We also send a newsletter with the FFF info so make sure you are subscribed!
+We send the fiber goodies that you qualify for in your package along with your order.
 Offer only good on the day of the offer.
-Go here for the video that fully describes and explains Fiber Fairy Friday.
+We also list upcoming FFF offers on our calendar here.

 What is your rewards program?